What to consider when delivering a campaign?

 Remember: As the candidate it is your responsiblity to ensure your campaign team abides by the election rules

 Good people to ask to campaign for you are friends from your halls or accommodation, friends from your course or society or even friends from other universities or back home.
 Take some time in putting together some kind of rota if possible, so you know how much to expect from friends in terms of time commitment.
 Remember though, these people are doing you a huge favour and will have other time commitments, so don’t take it personally if they can’t give as much time as you’d like.

 It’s also worth setting aside some of your campaign budget for food and drink – a little gesture like this goes a long way.
 Make sure you keep them motivated and recognise them for the efforts and time they give.

-Everyone gets a bit stressed out during elections, so if you feel that this is happening to you, tell your campaign team that you’re going to campaign elsewhere and take half an hour to reenergise and refocus.
+Everyone gets a bit stressed out during elections, so if you feel that this is happening to you, take half an hour to reenergise and refocus.
 Never let yourself get to the stage where you are grumpy with voters or your campaign team, it’s completely normal, just have a cup of tea and calm down.
 Make sure you use your team effectively.

 Have regular meetings keeping people updated on what’s happened.